mdsol-share/crichton/CONTRIBUTING.md

 * Send a pull request.
 * For a proposed version bump, update the CHANGELOG.
-* Run specs and confirm coverage for your code additions (Note: some specs exist in the demo service which must be set up using the below demo service instructions) :
+* Run specs and confirm coverage for your code additions (Note: some specs exist in the demo service which will be set up in the below instructions) :

     ```
     $ bundle exec appraisal install
+    $ bundle exec appraisal rake demo_service:setup
     $ bundle exec appraisal rspec
     ```